Thulli Vilayadu

-Thulli Vilayadu is a 2013 Tamil-language comedy thriller film written and directed by Vincent Selva and produced by D. Govindaraj.
-The film features newcomer Yuvaraj, Deepthi Nambiar, Soori, and Sendrayan in the lead roles.
-Prakash Raj and Jayaprakash play important roles with comic shades.
-Srikanth Deva has scored the music, while S. K. Boopathy has cranked the camera and V. T. Vijayan did the film's editing.
-The film released on 28 June 2013.
+Thulli Vilayadu is a 2013 Tamil-language comedy thriller film co-written and directed by Vincent Selva.
+The film stars Yuvaraj, Deepthi Nambiar, Prakash Raj, Jayaprakash, Soori, and Sendrayan.
+Srikanth Deva has scored the music.

 Plot

 Raghu, Mano, and Thangavelu are faithful for politicians Singam and Samipillai.
 Both politicians are fighting for 200 million rupees, which is meant to be used to bribe the people for the upcoming elections. in the meantime, the three men decide to jump in this and take it for their advantage.
 The men decide to go to Rajasthan to hide.
 On their trip, they meet a girl named Yamuna, who is claimed to be Asin's younger sister.
 What is the next part of the chapter?

+Production

+The film was shot for 35 days mostly in North India with Vincent Selva canning five scenes a day.
+Deepthi Nambiar shot for the film alongside Thuppakki (2012) and the Malayalam film Cherukkanum Pennum (2025).